Geodesics in Jet Space: Proof of theorem

-For all our competing geodesics $c$ the $x$-values of both endpoints match those of $c_0$ by design. {\bf We will complete the proof by showing that if their y and z values match those of $c_0$ then the competing curve is longer.}
+For our competing geodesics $c$, as described in definition \ref{competing}, the $x$-values of both endpoints match the $x$-values of $c_0$ by design.
+We will complete the proof of the Theorem by showing that if their y and z values match $c_0$'s then $c$ is longer: $T < L(a,b)/2$.

-To this purpose recall the half-period relations for such periodic geodesics, equations (\ref{half-period-relation}) and (\ref{half-periods-2}) for how $y$ and $z$ change in a half-period.
-These assert that
+To this purpose recall the half-period relations for such periodic geodesics, equations (\ref{half-period-relation}) and (\ref{half-periods-2}) for how $y$ and $z$ change in a half-period, these assert that